 |---|---|---|

-| Discover the basics | Understand what SAP is, navigate, grasp the logic of a module | A few weeks |
+| Discover the basics | Understand what SAP is, navigate, grasp a module’s logic | A few weeks |

-| Become operational (key user) | Use SAP daily within your business scope | 2 to 4 months |
+| Become operational (key user) | Use SAP daily on your business scope | 2 to 4 months |

 | Target a junior consultant role | Be credible and employable on a specific module | 3 to 6 months |